tainguyen2101/ISS-2/README.md

 * Allow user to choose a weather station to run instead of all at the same time.

 ### Future Implementation
-* GUI that has a side menu for user to choose which weather station to display
+* GUI.GUI that has a side menu for user to choose which weather station to display
 * Be able to sent data through a socket from ISS to Console
-* GUI received data from 5 weather station simultaniously through different socket
+* GUI.GUI received data from 5 weather station simultaniously through different socket

 ## May 13 2020